CU-DBMI/gc-cloud-storage-bucket/utilities/data-receiver/README.md

-# Way Lab Data Sync Instructions
+# Data Receiver Sync Instructions

 This readme covers how to use [rclone](https://rclone.org/) to interact with data stored in the bucket related to this repository.